Academic Regalia (Cap & Gown) Purchase

 Academic Requirements

-All students who expect to receive their degree from Framingham State University are required to complete a formal degree application.
+All students who expect to receive their degree from Framingham State University are required to complete a formal degree application called the Notice of Candidacy for Graduation.
 The University has four (4) graduation dates.
 Applications are available from the Office of the University Registrar and must be submitted as follows:

 May 1st December graduation